 Further Reading: Eat the World – Los Angeles’s review of Banadir

 PROMINENT SOMALI ANGELENOS

 There have been a few Somali Angelenos who could be characterized as public figures.
 Hussein Mohamed Farrah Aidid, son of General Mohamed Farrah Aidid (leader of the Somali National Alliance), emigrated to the US when he was seventeen and attended Covina High School, from which he graduated in 1981.
+Hollywood television writer Ubah Mohamed grew up in Memphis and New York but moved to Los Angeles around 2007.
 Basketball player Farhiya Abdi was drafted by the Los Angeles Sparks in 2012 and played with them until 2015, after which she moved to Israel to play for Maccabi Bnot Ashdod.
 Somali-German poet Sofia Samatar joined the factulty at California State University Channel Islands in 2013 but subsequently moved to Virginia.
+Poet Warsan Shire was born in Kenya to Somali parents, raised in the UK, and moved to Los Angeles around 2015.
 Actor Barkhad Abdi, star of Captain Phillips, lives in Los Angeles.
 Dahabo Hagi came to the US as a refugee and went on to pursue a career as a model.